-If a non-custodial parent has lost a job, encountered enormous medical expense, taken on the support of other children, or experienced some other hardship that has altered the financial picture by at least 10%, it may be worth bringing it to the court’s attention and seeking an adjustment.
+If a non-custodial parent has lost a job, encountered enormous medical expense, taken on the support of other children, or experienced some other hardship that has altered the financial picture substantially, it may be worth bringing it to the court’s attention and seeking an adjustment.

 Modification of Child Support

 A Colorado court will modify an existing Child Support Order if: